 Our decisions and actions are guided by our core values:

 The EOH EXCO is responsible for ensuring that these values are adhered to throughout the Group and the Board's Social and Ethics Committee ensures the application of these principles.
-The Governance Ambassador awareness training programme aims to ensure that the required tone from the top is reinforced.
+During the 2020 year, the entire organisation underwent Code of Ethics training through a series of animated on-line training interventions.
+Awareness training has also been provided to employees regarding gifts and entertainment and declaration of interests.
+The Group Compliance function oversees and assists with the enforcement of the policies and processes

 Board members are under a legal duty to prevent any conflict of interest with Company business and to make full disclosure of any areas of potential conflict.
 The Group Company Secretary maintains a register of directors' interests and directors are required to declare their interests annually in order to determine whether there are any conflicts with their duties and the interests of EOH.
 The directors have certified that they have no material interest in any transaction of any significance with the Company or any of its subsidiaries.

-In line with our value of transparency, all employees and directors of the Company are expected to make a declaration of any perceived or actual conflict of interest, when a relationship exists with a politically significant charged individual, when a gift or courtesy of significant value is accepted and to ensure a commitment and adherence to the Code of Conduct and relevant legislation.
+In line with our value of transparency, all employees and directors of the Company are expected to make a declaration of any perceived or actual conflict of interest when a gift or courtesy of significant value is accepted and to ensure a commitment and adherence to the Code of Conduct and relevant legislation.

 EOH aims to create a climate where workplace concerns and irregularities including suspected fraud and corruption, can be reported by employees safely and without fear of retribution and victimisation.
 This is formalised in the Code of Ethics and other related governance policies.

-During the year, EOH launched the Expose-IT app, which provides a secure, completely anonymous and confidential channel for employees, suppliers, customers and any other stakeholders to report concerns regarding wrongdoing at EOH.
+EOH utilises the Expose-IT app, which provides a secure, completely anonymous and confidential channel for employees, suppliers, customers and any other stakeholders to report concerns regarding wrongdoing at EOH.
 Reports received through the app will be monitored by an independent entity.
 The app is available on both Apple and Android.

 EOH has a Zero Tolerance Policy towards bad behaviour and unethical practices.
 The bidding process is governed through a joint bid compliance management process and only accredited third-party partners and suppliers are used.
-EOH is pursuing ISO 37001 compliance (the International Standard on Anti-bribery and Corruption) and is aligning its processes with the standard.
+EOH has adopted the ISO 37001 (the International Standard on Anti-bribery and Corruption) standard and is aligning its processes with the standard.
 Third-party due diligence has been implemented for all new customer, supplier, and partner on-boarding across the Group.

 The directors individually and collectively are responsible for realising the Group's strategic objectives and for managing risks and opportunities to ensure an ongoing sustainable business.
 EOH's EXCO is responsible for working with the CEO to implement the strategies and policies of the Group.
 The Board oversees and monitors, with the support of its committees, the implementation and execution by management of the policies and procedures in order to ensure that the Group achieves its objectives.